 Take me on rides I’ll never forget, on routes made of cyclists’ dreams, and then back to a beautiful poolside apartment with pillows so plump you only need one, and all you can hear is the birds in the trees.

-Everyone talks about cycling holidays in Spain.
-Here’s what happened on ours, in Andalucia, southern Spain.
+Here’s what happened on our amazing week-long cycling holiday in Andalucia, southern Spain.

 Most of the cyclists I know, in our club and various other cycling groups in Brighton, Sussex and beyond, go to Mallorca for their summertime fix.
 When we told people we were going to Almeria – or just outside of, actually – for ours, we were met with more than a few replies of ‘oh really, where’s that’?

 I’ll be honest and say I didn’t know much about the area either – I haven’t travelled much in my lifetime, most of our cycling holidays tend to be in Wales or Scotland, with a rucksack full of waterproofs and the mountain bikes in tow.
 This was the first time we’d taken the road bikes on a trip, and the first time we’d been abroad with them too – and all I can say now that we’ve been is… just, wow.